na-na-hi/renget/archive/how2playba.md

 See [this link](https://docs.google.com/document/d/1Ui0FRgG8h8RB1-cA639F3ETDrVM7q9FKftg4vBKBAAQ).

 >How do servers work?
 What server am I in.
-There are 2 game versions right now: JP and Global.
+There are 3 game versions right now: JP, Global, and CN.
 JP is Japan, which is ~5 month ahead of Global.
 Global is divided in 5 different regions: Global (= EU), NA, Asia, Taiwan, and Korea.
+CN is the Chinese server, which is behind JP and Global by 2 years.
 You can only join clubs or add friends from the same region.

 ![how to find out your server](https://i.imgur.com/J0Mt5pr.png)